deanturpin/germs.dev/posts/tools.md

 # Watchmaker's tools
 I bought a kit to get started but I've upgraded much of it.
 I've mostly been working on 1960-80s manuals and automatics with a central seconds hand.
 And I'm a leather strap kind of person so not much work with bracelets.

 There are endless tools that can streamline your workflow, so I've listed them in order so you can add as you progress.
 And tools can be resold quite easily if you've gone far enough to scratch the itch.
 The rabbit hole goes _deep_!

-Always try to use the correct size screwdrive.
+Always try to use the correct size screwdriver.
 You just risk chewing up the blades, screw head or both.

 Very short tweezers are good for manipulating screws, can be flipped around with one hand.

 ## Inspection
 - Eyeglass, Black No. 3.5 = 2.8x (Bergeon 4422-3.5)